SungardAS/condensation/README.md

 #### condensation:s3:list
-Will list all the configured s3 bukets and module corresponding ID.
+Will list all the configured s3 buckets and module corresponding ID.

     > gulp condensation:s3:list
     [10:21:47] Using gulpfile ~/condensation-example/gulpfile.js